autumn-info-442a/team-f/homework-2/README.md

 __Info/quote/testimonial cards:__ On desktop port these cards should be aligned horizontally, but when reducing the viewport on a smaller device the cards may be stacked vertically.
 Photos should be included on the top part of the card, but if there is no photo the card will default to a preselected blank placeholder.
 It should be view-only and not clickable.
 Popular meal cards: A maximum of 6 popular meals should be shown on the home page at once.
 If a user wants to see more meals, they can click the Popular Meals tab in the nav bar or a Show More button that will be designed at the bottom of the 6 meal previews to redirect to the Popular Meals page.
 Each meal card redirects to an external hyperlink showing the recipe.
 <br></br>
 __Popular meal cards:__ A maximum of 6 popular meals should be shown on the home page at once.
-If a user wants to see more meals, they can click the Popular Meals tab in the nav bar or a Show More button that will be designed at the bottom of the 6 meal previews to redirect to the Popular Meals page.
 Each meal card redirects to an external hyperlink showing the recipe.
 <br></br>
 ## Create Plan Survey ##
 ### Name ###